Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 - To effectively use a closet, follow these guidelines.
 - Off-season clothing should be kept on the top shelf of the closet.
 This is also the best spot for large mementos that will not fit in a bookcase, such as wedding albums or other photo albums.
 Don't put them in boxes though.
 Instead, stand them up toward the front of the cupboard as you would books in a bookcase.
 - Regular clothes that will not be in dressers should be stored in the closet.
 - Bedding is best stored on the upper shelf of the closet where it is less exposed to humidity and dust.
-The bottom space of the closet can be used to store electrical appliances such as fans and space heaters.
+- The bottom space of the closet can be used to store electrical appliances such as fans and space heaters.

 #### Keep things out of the bath and kitchen sink
 - There is no need to keep soaps and shampoos out when we are not using them, and the added exposure to heat and moisture when they aren't in use is bound to affect their quality.
 For these reasons, you should keep everything out of the bath/shower and only bring them to the bath/shower when in use.
 After taking a bath/shower, dry them off and store them somewhere else, like under the sink.
 - This same principle applies to your kitchen sink.
-Store your dish soap away from the sink, like underneath it.
+Store your dish soap away from the sink, like underneath it, when not in use.
 Wring out and hang your sponge to dry when not in use to prevent it from smelling.
 - Extend this idea to the things you keep around your stove.
 If you keep bottles of oil, seasonings, etc right next to the stove full time, they will inevitably get coated with a layer of grease and food particles.
 Store these things in a cupboard or drawer.

 #### Don't underestimate the noise of written information
 - A deluge of written information makes a room feel "noisy," especially if the words are in your own language.
 Written words jump into your line of vision and your brain treats them as information to be sorted.
-This created unneeded commotion in your mind.
+This creates unneeded commotion in your mind.
 - Areas within a home that feel "noisy" even though they look very neat on the surface are usually overflowing with unnecessary information.
 The neater the house and the more sparse its furnishings, the louder this information feels.
 - By eliminating excess visual information that doesn't inspire joy or have a use, you can make your space much more peaceful and comfortable.